Sports massage for runners

 Shin Splints

 Whether medial tibial stress syndrome or compartment tightness, shin pain disrupts training.
-We work on:

 - Releasing the tibialis posterior and anterior